Family and Medical Leave Act (FMLA)

 The U.S. Department of Labor (DOL) requires employers to prominently display a number of work-related posters where their employees can easily access and read them.
 Among the most important of these is the Family and Medical Leave Act (FMLA) poster.

 As an employer, it’s important to understand which posters you’re required to display in your company and why they are federally mandated.

 Here’s what you need to know about the FMLA poster:

 What Is the FMLA?

-FMLA stands for Family Medical Leave Act.
-The FMLA's purpose is to allow covered employees to obtain job-protected leave in the event they must be absent from work due to certain medical or family reasons.
+FMLA stands for Family and Medical Leave Act.
+The FMLA’s purpose is to allow covered employees to obtain job-protected leave in the event they must be absent from work due to certain medical or family reasons.
 The FMLA provisions also guarantee that covered employees retain the same group health insurance benefits while they are taking leave.

 Under the Family and Medical Leave Act, eligible employees are entitled to these protections in the following circumstances:

 - The birth of—and care for—a newborn child

 - The placement of an adopted or foster child within the employee’s care